 And what are radical social movements if not love letters?

-Editors’ Note: Adapted from the 20th-anniversary edition of Freedom Dreams: The Black Radical Imagination by Robin D. G. Kelley (Beacon Press, 2022).
+Editors’ Note: This essay is adapted from the twentieth-anniversary edition of Freedom Dreams: The Black Radical Imagination by Robin D. G. Kelley, published by Beacon Press, 2022.
 Reprinted with permission from Beacon Press.